Sanhe/nodejs2022Q4-service/README.md

 docker exec -it <container name> /bin/sh
 ```

-The database container name is `db` and you can go into it by typing:
+The database container name is `db` and you can go into it by the next command:
 ```bash
 docker exec -it db /bin/sh
 ```

-The application container name is `api` and you can go into it by typing:
+The application container name is `api` and you can go into it by the next command:
 ```bash
 docker exec -it api /bin/sh
 ```